Remote Education Provision Information for Parents

 • We expect every child with technology to log-on every school day to complete the set activities and to respond to the feedback from the teacher

-• We expect every child with technology to attend live Zoom lessons at least three times a week
+• We expect every child with technology to attend live lessons at least three times a week

 • We expect children without technology to complete some of the activities in their learning packs every day